Charles

 between valve head 275 and valve seat 277, valve chamber 279 and

-211 and the gas storage tank 280.
-As in the case of valve assembly
+chamber 211 and the gas storage tank 280.
+As in the case of

-valve stem 273 passes.
-Valve body 283 is connected to an
+through which the valve stem 273 passes.
+Valve body 283 is

 At the bottom-of-stroke position illustrated in FIG. 16, valve